cs3110/textbook/_sources/chapters/interp/environment.md

 That's because the defining environment for the body `e2` is the same as the current environment `env` when the let expression is being evaluated.

-## An Implementation of SimPL in the Environment Model
+## An Implementation of the Lambda Calculus in the Environment Model

-You can download a complete implementation of the two semantics above: {{
+You can download a complete implementation of the above two lambda calculus semantics:
-code_link | replace("%%NAME%%", "lambda-env.zip") }} In `main.ml`, there is a
+{{ code_link | replace("%%NAME%%", "lambda-env.zip") }}.
+In `main.ml`, there is a
 definition named `scope` that you can use to switch between lexical and dynamic scope.